 Feeling the pressure of work-related stress is not unusual for anyone in the workplace.
 All jobs can have stressful elements, even if you love what you do.
 When work-related stress becomes chronic, it can be overwhelming, and ultimately harmful to both physical and emotional health.
-As it is Mental Health Awareness week, we’ve put together a few coping mechanisms to help manage your stress in the workplace.
+We’ve put together a few coping mechanisms to help manage your stress in the workplace.

 Identify and track your stressors

 Through identifying and tracking the situations which create the most stress, you are able to find patterns among your stressors and your reactions to them.

 Record your thoughts, feelings and information about the environment which caused you to feel stressed out.
 Then identify how you reacted to the situation, did your reaction help or worsen the situation?